fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.17: patientor, step2

 Create a page for showing the patient full information in the frontend.

 Patient information should be accessible when clicking eg. the patients name.

+Fetch the data from the enpoint created on the provious exercise.
 After fetching the patient information from backend, add the fetched information to the applications state.
 Do not fetch the information if it already is in the app state, i.e. if you are visiting many times it the page of the same patient.

 Since we now have the state in the context, you'll need to define a new action type for updating an individual patient's data.